-- 1. Model appropriate language and art vocabulary both orally and in writing? - 2.
-Effectively translate art content and other concepts to accommodate the language needs and levels of understanding of the students? - 3.
-Model respect and is he/she comfortable with students who speak and write differently? - 4.
-Demonstrate awareness of and sensitivity to cultural and language differences within the class? - 5.
-Respond appropriately to those differences?
+1. Model appropriate language and art vocabulary both orally and in writing?

+- Effectively translate art content and other concepts to accommodate the language needs and levels of understanding of the students? - 3.
+Model respect and are they comfortable with students who speak and write differently? - 4.
+Demonstrate awareness of and sensitivity to cultural and language differences within the class?

+5. Respond appropriately to those differences?